Written by Rachael Kraft (Updated 4/4/2023)

-We’ve built some pretty big – and gorgeous -- trailers over the years.
-But a large trailer, complete with a well-appointed living quarters, isn’t going to do you much good if it’s too big to drive safely!
+If you're planning to own a large Straight Load Horse Trailer with Living Quarters soon, think again.
+Sure, Double D Trailers has built some pretty big – and gorgeous -- trailers over the years.
+But a large horse trailer, complete with well-appointed living quarters, isn’t going to do you much good if it’s too big to drive safely!

-So recently, when a customer asked Brad to build a straight load trailer with living quarters, he decided to draw the line.
+So recently, when a customer asked Brad Heath, our head designer and founder, to build a Straight Load Horse Trailer with Living Quarters, he decided to draw the line.
 This is not a style of trailer we recommend because it is simply too long to haul and maneuver.

 In a very unusual move, Brad said “no” to this request...

 Normally, we do everything in our power to make your requests come true.
 But in this situation, Brad knew the customer would be unhappy with the end result.